gitlabhq/omnibus-gitlab/doc/manual_install.md

   ```

 NOTE:
-If you are installing for the first time, you can pass the
+If you are installing for the first time, you have to pass the
 `EXTERNAL_URL="<GitLab URL>"` variable to set your preferred domain name.
 Installation will
 automatically configure and start GitLab at that URL.
 Enabling HTTPS requires
 [additional configuration](settings/nginx.md#enable-https) to specify the certificates.